 A: Northwestern University Graduate Workers (NUGW) is a group of Northwestern graduate students committed to unionization.
 Participation in NUGW is open to all current Northwestern graduate students.
 To get involved, and for more information, contact firstname.lastname@example.org.
 Find us on Facebook and Twitter.

 A: A union is a group of workers who have joined together to collectively represent themselves and their interests in the workplace.

 A: Forming a union can give graduate workers the power to negotiate with the administration over any issues related to our working conditions, such as stipends, healthcare, grievance procedures, and research resources.

 Q: What is a union contract or a Collective Bargaining Agreement?

 A: When graduate workers form a union they collectively come up with a proposed contract that includes all of the rules of the workplace as well as any changes to those rules that they would like to see.
 That proposed contract is negotiated over by the grad union and the administration until full agreement is reached, then the edited contract goes back to the full union membership for a vote.
-If the grad union approves the final contract it will become the official rules by which the administration and grads operate.
+If the membership ratifies the final contract it will become the official rules by which the administration and grads operate.

 Q: Who decides what goes into a graduate student union contract?